GreaterGoodest/blog.dev.repo/content/post/tunnel_p1.md

 The repo associated with this project can be found [here](https://github.com/GreaterGoodest/tunnel).

-Don't you hate it when pesky firewall rules or network configurations prevent you from reaching your favorite definitely non-malicious domains?
+Don't you hate it when pesky firewall rules or network configurations prevent you from reaching your favorite, definitely non-malicious, domains?
 Someone recently told me that their workplace even blocks connections on port 1337!
 We can't have that.
 Let's dive into some things we can do to alleviate common networking challenges faced by red teams, as well as inform blue teamers of typical shenanigans used to circumvent various network protections.

 Now you might be wondering why we would want to build our own proxy and/or tunneling capability when there's lots of great open source tools already available.
 We could use [NGINX](https://www.nginx.com/) to proxy our traffic, or [SSH](https://en.wikipedia.org/wiki/Secure_Shell) to create any basic TCP tunnels we might need.